rhel-labs/learn-katacoda/file-permissions/step7.md

 know what you are doing when using the `-R` flag on `chmod`, as an incorrect execution of that command could lock users out of all of their files.

-This step is based off of information from the (Enable Sysadmin article on the topic)[https://www.redhat.com/sysadmin/audit-permissions-find].
+This step is based on information from the (Enable Sysadmin article on the topic)[https://www.redhat.com/sysadmin/audit-permissions-find].
 Head there for more information on increasing the specificity of what `find` returns.